whittle/spring-security-auth0/README.md

 ## Acknowledgements

-Very big thanks to Daniel Texeira from [calipho-sib](https://github.com/calipho-sib) for creating the initial version of this SDK.
+Very big thanks to Daniel Teixeira from [calipho-sib](https://github.com/calipho-sib) for creating the initial version of this SDK.

 ## License